Driver's Ed Is Now Required for Teens Seeking a FL Permit

 Florida Learners Permit

 Teens in Florida can get their Learner Permit at age 15.
-There are 2 steps that must be completed first — Take the DATA Course and pass the Florida Permit Test.
-Both of these requirements can be completed online.
+There are 2 steps that must be completed first — Take the Driver Education Traffic Safety (DETS) course and pass the Florida Permit Test.
+Both requirements can be completed online.

 Shortcuts to Approved Courses:

-State of Florida Authorized Learner Permit DATA (drugs, alcohol, traffic, awareness) Course and Permit Test:
+State of Florida Authorized Driver's Ed Course and Permit Test:

 State of Florida Authorized Permit Test